 Stress at work

 Employers are often clear on their obligations to take reasonable steps to reduce the hazards caused by the physical environment in which they operate; such as exposure to dangerous substances, manual handling and, working at height.
 Employers are under the same duty, however, in respect of their employees’ mental wellbeing; in particular protecting them from excessive stress in the work place.
-Work-related stress is thought to contribute to around 40% of all work related illnesses.
+In 2016/17, work-related stress was thought to contribute to around 40% of all work related illnesses.
 However, the true percentage may be much higher than this as many other reported illnesses have a strong correlation to stress, such as IBS.
 Failing to protect employees from work-related stress is a common cause of workplace grievances.

 Working abroad in high risk environments

 Aid agencies and other international organisations need to pay particular attention to their duty of care towards employees, contractors and volunteers operating in high-risk countries.
-Employers need continually to review and improve security measures and risk assessments in response to changing conditions in the field.
+Employers need to continually review and improve security measures and risk assessments in response to changing conditions in the field.
 Organisations also need to watch out for signs of psychological harm in their aid workers and offer appropriate support before, during and after deployment, especially after any traumatic incident.

 Employers owe specific duties to new or expectant mothers in the workplace.
 These include the following requirements:

-- To carry out a risk assessment
+- To regularly review the workplace risk assessment

 - To alter their working conditions or hours of work to avoid any significant risks identified